-With the exception of the Change in Control Employment Agreements described in the next section, we have no employment agreements with any of the Named Executive Officers, with the exception of Mr. Tai.
+With the exception of the Change of Control Employment Agreements described in the next section, we have no employment agreements with any of the Named Executive Officers, with the exception of our chief executive officer, Mr. Liu.
+For a description of our employment agreements with our chief executive officer, please see the section below entitled "Remuneration of Executive Officers-Employment Agreement."